vd Brink Home Automations

 My solution

-This sensor is the easiest way to start with ESPHome.
+This is one of the easiest ways to get started with ESPHome.

 You only need to connect the wires to the ESP and flash the correct configuration.